Humber River Health Breaks New Ground with the Opening of Canada’s First Hospital Command Centre

 The Command Centre is located in a 4,500 square foot space.
 The Command Centre includes 20 workstations, 22 LED screens.

-Jane Casey, Command Centre Director at Humber River Hospital, stands before the Centre's Wall of Analytics.
+Jane Casey, Command Centre Director at Humber River Health, stands before the Centre's Wall of Analytics.